Subject · Engineering

 • How does tutoring help? +

 Three main areas.
-(1) Maths and Physics underpinnings — students taking A-level or BTEC Engineering benefit hugely from solid Maths and Physics support; tutoring on these subjects often delivers more value than tutoring on engineering-specific content.
-(2) CAD / design-software skills — both A-level and BTEC engineering courses require students to use CAD software (typically SolidWorks, Fusion 360, or AutoCAD); tutors with industry CAD experience are valuable.
-(3) Project documentation — engineering project coursework rewards clear technical writing and structured presentation; tutors help students structure their work to mark-scheme conventions.
+Maths and Physics underpinnings: students taking A-level or BTEC Engineering benefit hugely from solid Maths and Physics support, and tutoring on these subjects often delivers more value than tutoring on engineering-specific content.
+CAD and design-software skills: both A-level and BTEC engineering courses require students to use CAD software (typically SolidWorks, Fusion 360, or AutoCAD), and tutors with industry CAD experience are valuable.
+Project documentation: engineering project coursework rewards clear technical writing and structured presentation, and tutors help students structure their work to mark-scheme conventions.

 • What about T-level Engineering? +